 Body: Next part is the body of an essay which is all about critical analysis of the core areas.
-It is essential to present both the sides of the argument and substantiate with the examples and illustrations.
+It is essential to present both sides of the argument and substantiate with examples and illustrations.

 Conclusion: Coming to the conclusion part of the essay, it needs to be balanced and optimistic.
 It is advised to summarise the topic and end an essay on a positive/visionary note.

 To know how you can improve your writing skills for the UPSC Exam, visit the linked article.